 Cooking Demonstrations at Alexander’s Restaurant this Summer

-Gather round the table for these new cooking demonstrations at Alexander's lead by our new Resort Executive Chef, Richard Pejeau and assisted by Stephanie Magocs, Alexander's Sous Chef!
+Gather round the table for these new cooking demonstrations at Alexander's led by our new Resort Executive Chef, Charles Pejeau.
 Whether you are local or visiting us here on Hilton Head Island, we all know how great food can surface wonderful memories.
 Our Chef will teach you both the “science” as well as the process behind each recipe, so you can replicate at home and transport you back to your time here in the South.

 Have fun, learn something new and give back to your local community.
 All the money collected will be given to the Deep Well Project helping neighbors in need for over 40 years.
 Each demonstration is $25 per person and includes a glass of sparkling wine and a culinary gift to take home.